algosec/connectivity-risk-analysis-action/README.md

         - name: Connectivity Risk Analysis
           uses: algosec/connectivity-risk-analysis-action@v0.0.41
           env:
-            # By default our action doesn't require actions/checkout, using GCP Auth action requires us to specify its usage
+            # By default our action doesn't require actions/checkout, it checkouts the repository into a saved name folder
+            # using GCP Auth action requires us to use actions/checkout and add USE_CHECKOUT = true
             USE_CHECKOUT: true
             ######
             GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}